Lynxjnr-maxi/First-week-AnalystLab-OnlineRetail/README.md

 The SQL queries regarding the cleaning and exploratory analysis of the dataset can be found [here](https://github.com/Lynxjnr-maxi/First-week-AnalystLab-OnlineRetail/blob/main/First%20Week%20AnalystLab%20script.sql)

-The SQL used to create a Product report/view can be explored [here](https://github.com/Lynxjnr-maxi/First-week-AnalystLab-OnlineRetail/blob/main/OnlineRetail%20Product%20View.csv)
+The Product report/view can be explored [here](https://github.com/Lynxjnr-maxi/First-week-AnalystLab-OnlineRetail/blob/main/OnlineRetail%20Product%20View.csv)

-The SQL queries used to create a Customer Report/view can be found [here](https://github.com/Lynxjnr-maxi/First-week-AnalystLab-OnlineRetail/blob/main/OnlineRetail%20Customer%20View.csv)
+The Customer Report/view can be found [here](https://github.com/Lynxjnr-maxi/First-week-AnalystLab-OnlineRetail/blob/main/OnlineRetail%20Customer%20View.csv)

 The Power BI Visualization for the dataset can be found [here](https://github.com/Lynxjnr-maxi/First-week-AnalystLab-OnlineRetail/blob/main/First%20Week%20AnalystLab%20Visualization.pdf)